 Q Were there any side effects in children from the COVID-19 vaccine?

 For 5- to 11-year-olds, the vaccine was well tolerated, with side effects consistent with those seen in older teens and young adults.
 These include sore arm, redness, fatigue, fever, chills, headache, muscle aches, and joint pain.

 In fact, with the smaller, 10-microgram dose, after the second dose, younger children experienced fewer fevers and chills than those in the 16- to 25-year-old group.

 Q What about long-term side effects of the vaccination?
 Have they been studied?

 While the long-term effects of the COVID-19 vaccination have not been studied, there is no reason at this time to believe that the vaccine will have any long-term effects on a child’s growth and development.

 Q What about other non-COVID vaccinations?

-You can get a COVID-19 vaccine and other vaccines at the same visit.
+You can get a COVID-19 vaccine and other vaccines, including a flu shot, at the same visit.
 The CDC no longer recommends waiting 14 days between vaccinations.
 Experience with other vaccines has shown that the way our bodies develop protection after getting vaccinated, and possible side effects of vaccines, are generally the same when given alone or with other vaccines.